JonathanReeve/course-multilingual-technologies/README.md

 Students, to submit your final projects, submit a pull request to this repository, where you add a new markdown file to the `content` folder.
 See [the example](https://github.com/JonathanReeve/course-multilingual-technologies/blob/master/content/first-post.md).

 If you've never written markdown before, see [this cheat sheet](https://www.markdownguide.org/cheat-sheet).
+ - You can insert LaTeX equations by surrounding them with `$`.

 And if you've never submitted a pull request before, see [the instructions in the example](https://github.com/JonathanReeve/course-multilingual-technologies/blob/master/content/first-post.md), or [one of the many tutorials for GitHub pull requests](https://duckduckgo.com/?q=github+pull+request&ia=web).
 Let us know if you have any questions.

 ## Building